-Equality and inclusion
+Candidates with disabilities and/or additional support needs

-This Unit specification has been designed to ensure that there are no unnecessary barriers to learning or assessment.
-The individual needs of learners should be taken into account when planning learning experiences, selecting assessment methods or considering alternative evidence.

-Further advice can be found on our website www.sqa.org.uk/assessmentarrangements.
+The additional support needs of individual candidates should be taken into account when planning learning experiences, selecting assessment instruments, or considering alternative Outcomes for Units.
+Further advice can be found in the SQA document Guidance on Assessment Arrangements for Candidates with Disabilities and/or Additional Support Needs (www.sqa.org.uk).